Modern Slavery Act

 • We provide training to employees to understand the issues of forced labour, slavery, and trafficking and what they should do if they suspect these issues may be occurring on sites where they work.

 The Government has recognised the construction sector as being a high-risk industry for modern slavery and associated issues.
-As such, our continued focus is vetting and monitoring those subcontract companies who supply us with specialist labour trades to support our contracts.
+As such, our continued focus is vetting and monitoring those companies who supply us with specialist labour trades to support our contracts.

 Regular vetting and auditing takes place to: